We provide a weekly residual and recycling collection service for all kerbside properties and estates in Lambeth with unlimited recycling.

 When is my recycling collected?

 We collect recycling from street properties on the same day as we do your rubbish - Recycling and rubbish collection days by street.
-Please be aware that your collection day may have changed.

 See our advice on storing your recycling between collection days.
 You can also take your recycling to one of our recycling banks.